-After I officiate a Jewish wedding ceremony, I am usually the last to leave the ceremony area other than the catering staff taking down and setting up for the wedding reception while the guests are in another room for the cocktail hour.
+After I officiate a Jewish wedding ceremony, I am usually the last to leave the ceremony area other than the staff setting up for the next phase, the wedding reception.
 The beautiful Chuppah, the Jewish wedding canopy, created by the florist is dismantled and where it ends up I am not quite sure.
 The couple only has the memory of standing under it for their ceremony and memories in their wedding photos.
-Is that enough?
-For some yes, for others, no.

-Why Should a Couple Own Their Very Own Chuppah?
+Should a Couple Own their very own Chuppah?

-When a couple places the importance of having their very own wedding canopy, it becomes a part of the them beyond the ceremony.
-It becomes a family heirloom to be past on from generation to generation.
-I am touched when a couple includes an existing or soon to be, family heirloom in their wedding ceremony.
-Couples today are not aware that they are creating their own heirlooms with their new Kiddush cup and can now include a personalized Jewish wedding canopy.
-Generations after them will find those ritual items becoming a significant part in their Jewish wedding ceremonies.
+When a couple places the importance of having their very own wedding canopy, it becomes a part of them beyond the ceremony.
+It will be a family heirloom to be passed down from generation to generation.
+I am touched when a couple includes an existing or soon to be, wedding ceremony.
+Couples today are not aware that they are creating their own heirlooms with their new kiddush cup and can include a personalized Jewish wedding canopy.
+Generations after them will find those ritual items a significant part of their Jewish wedding ceremonies.

-Our future generations depends on us to keep the customs and traditions
+Our future generations will honor the customs and traditions

-and the light of Judaism will be less bright in their lives.
+Continue the light of Judaism to be bright in the lives that follow

 The following material or items that the rabbi seen used for a wedding canopy.